Next race to be confirmed.

 Take the A82 to the Corran ferry.
 Take the short ferry crossing to Ardgour then follow the A861 to Strontian and continue on the A861 for another 7 miles along the single track road to your destination of the campsite located here.
 Resipole is around a 3 hour drive from Glasgow, and just over an hour from Fort William.
 Race start postcode is PH36 4HX.

-The race is organised by David Houston, his partner Claire Perrie and Resipole Holiday Park manager Karin Schuler.
-However, we’d be lost without all the local help we receive which makes the race a success, if you’re reading this and want to help out on the day please email us.
+The race is organised by David Houston, his wife Claire Houston-Perrie and Resipole Holiday Park managers Karin Schuler and Rory Sinclair.
+However, we’d be lost without all the local help we receive which makes the race a success, special mention to the Resipole community (Sinclairs, MacKays, Houstons, Gillespies, Jacksons, Barry+Sue, Ilanora, Burtons, Eynons), Ewen’s Room volunteers, Ard walkers, and Shettleston Harriers.
+If you’re reading this and want to help out on the day please email us.
 David and Claire live in Glasgow and run with Shettleston Harriers.
-David’s parents live in Resipole and – having ran the route countless times – he thought the scenery and terrain on offer should be enjoyed by runners from across the UK.
+David’s parents live in Resipole and – having ran the route countless times – he thought the scenery and terrain on offer should be enjoyed by runners from across the UK and beyond.